blockwatch-cc/tzstats-go/README.md

 ### TzStats-Go Versioning

 As long as TzStats-Go is in beta status we will use major version 0.x.
 Once interfaces are stable we switch to 1.x.
-The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.9.0 supports all protocols up to Florence.
+The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.9.x supports all protocols up to Florence, v0.10.x supports Granada.

 ### Installation